cjrkoa/SSW-555-Team-24/README.md

 ```

-Finally, to start the server on [http://localhost:5000](http://localhost:5000)
+Finally, to start the server on [http://localhost:5000](http://localhost:5000), open up a new terminal and paste the following commands:

 ```bash
 cd backend